open-amt-cloud-toolkit/docs/docs/GetStarted/createProfileCCM.md

 4. Under **Activation Mode**, select **Client Control Mode** from the dropdown menu.

+5. Enable redirection features for the profile under **AMT Features - Enable/Disable features.**

+    !!! info "Info - Customized Redirection"
+        Associating these features with a profile enables allows administrators to opt into desired redirection.

+        The toolkit defaults to enabling all redirection features.

-5. Provide or generate a strong **AMT Password**.
+6. Provide or generate a strong **AMT Password**.
 AMT will verify this password when receiving a command from a MPS server.
 This password is also required for device deactivation.

     !!! tip
         The two buttons next to the password input are for toggling visibility and generating a new random password.
 Please note that **if the Vault database is lost or corrupted, all credentials that aren't also stored somewhere else will be lost.** There will be no way to login.
 The administrator will have to clear the CMOS battery on the managed devices!

-6. The **MEBX Password** field is disabled, as the password for Intel® Manageability Engine BIOS Extensions (Intel® MEBX) cannot be set when activating in CCM due to the lower level of trust when compared to ACM.
+7. The **MEBX Password** field is disabled, as the password for Intel® Manageability Engine BIOS Extensions (Intel® MEBX) cannot be set when activating in CCM due to the lower level of trust when compared to ACM.

-7. Leave DHCP as the default for **Network Configuration**.
+8. Leave DHCP as the default for **Network Configuration**.

-8. Optionally, add **Tags** to help in organizing and querying devices as your list of managed devices grow.
+9. Optionally, add **Tags** to help in organizing and querying devices as your list of managed devices grow.

-9. Select **CIRA(Cloud)** for Connection Configuration.
+10. Select **CIRA(Cloud)** for Connection Configuration.

-10. Select the name of the **CIRA Configuration** you created previously from the drop-down menu.
+11. Select the name of the **CIRA Configuration** you created previously from the drop-down menu.

-11. This express setup assumes the managed device (i.e. AMT device) is on a wired connection for quickest setup.
+12. This express setup assumes the managed device (i.e. AMT device) is on a wired connection for quickest setup.
 To learn more about a Wireless Setup, see the [Wireless Activation Tutorial](../Tutorials/createWiFiConfig.md).

-12. Click **Save.**
+13. Click **Save.**

     !!! example "Example CCM Profile"
         <figure class="figure-image">